CrunchyData/pgmonitor-extension/README.md

 ## Overview

 This extension provides a means to collect metrics within a PostgreSQL database to be used by an external collection source (Prometheus exporter, Icinga/Nagios scraper, etc).
-Certain metrics are collected, their results stored as materialized views and refreshed on a per-query configurable timer.
-This allows the metric scraper to not have to be concerned about the underlying runtime of some queries that can be more expensive, especially as the size of the database grows (object size, table statistics, etc).
-A background worker is provided to refresh the materialized views automatically without the need for any third-party schedulers.
+Certain metrics are collected, their results stored as materialized views or tables, and refreshed on a per-query configurable timer.
+This allows the metric scraper to not have to be concerned about the underlying runtime of queries that can be more expensive, especially as the size of the database grows (object size, table statistics, etc).
+It also allows a functional interface for some metrics to account for differences in underlying system catalogs between PostgreSQL major versions (Ex. new columns in pg_stat_activity, pg_stat_statements).

+A background worker is provided to refresh the materialized views and tables automatically without the need for any third-party schedulers.

 ## INSTALLATION

 Requirement:

  * PostgreSQL >= 12

-NOTE: Prior to the 1.0.0 release, there will be no upgrade paths between versions of the extension.
-This is a period of pre-release testing and will require reinstalling to update.
-After 1.0.0, all upgrades will be provided an extension upgrade file.

 ### From Source
 In the directory where you downloaded pgmonitor, run